hsavit1/hsavit1.github.io/Index.md

 #Apple TV Posts
 - Guessing what the future might look like for the new Apple TV
-- Is programming for TV OS a waste of time ?
+- Is programming for tvOS a waste of time ?
+(In a note: YES, for the most of us)

 #Pure Programming Posts
 - Essential Algorithms (book)